MSc Human Resource Management (HRM) - work based study

 Read Stride Treglown's case study to learn how taking part in the project was beneficial to their business.

-Hosting a work-based study project will involve commitment to supervise the student and provide induction for them.
+Hosting a work-based project will involve a commitment to oversee the project and meet regularly with the student to check on progress.
 Employers involved with the scheme have told us their projects have given a considerable return on their investment.

 Examples of projects